webarch-coop/ansible-role-ansible/README.md

 ### ans_distro_check

-The `ans_distro_check` variable defaults to `true`, if it is set to `false` then this role will still run when `ansible_facts.distribution` is not Debian or Ubuntu and `ansible_facts.distribution_release` is not bullseye, bookworm or jammy, by default it won't as these are the only distros that have beed used for development and testing.
+The `ans_distro_check` variable defaults to `true`, if it is set to `false` then this role will still run when `ansible_facts.distribution` is not Debian or Ubuntu and `ansible_facts.distribution_release` is not, bookworm or jammy, by default it won't as these are the only distros that have beed used for development and testing.

 ### ans_pipx_cmd